heheJY/netsecflow/README.md

 # NetSecFlow

 NetSecFlow is an automated network security management system designed for Software-Defined Networking (SDN) environments.
 The project leverages real-time network telemetry, integrates with SIEM tools like ELK, and provides an intuitive dashboard for administrators to perform traffic control actions such as blocking, redirecting, rate limiting, and rerouting traffic.
+A more detailed report is available at FYP 2 Report.pdf, feel free to read on it(more features).

 ---